Best Negative Data Prize

 The award is conferred at the ECNP Congress and comes with a EUR 10,000 prize provided by Cohen Veterans Bioscience.

-.
+The European College of Neuropsychopharmacology (ECNP) is the parent organisation hosting the Preclinical Data Forum Network.
 The ECNP is an independent scientific association dedicated to the science and treatment of disorders of the brain.
 It is the largest non-institutional supporter of applied and translational neuroscience research and education in Europe.
-Read more
+Read more.

 About Cohen Veterans Bioscience

 Cohen Veterans Bioscience is a national, nonpartisan 501(c)(3) research organisation dedicated to fast-tracking the development of diagnostic tests and personalised therapeutics for the millions of veterans and civilians who suffer the devastating effects of trauma-related and other brain disorders.
 To support & learn more about our research efforts, visit this page.

 About the Global Preclinical Data Forum (GPDF)